JenniferM-BShulyak/zillow_austin_housing_market/README.md

 ![Screen Shot 2023-02-27 at 1 44 07 PM](https://user-images.githubusercontent.com/111457464/221666799-96950e4c-1333-4565-a29c-c1e041cfc825.png)

+#### Map View
+ * View the distribution of housing prices across the Austin area.

 ### Project Findings
 ________________________________________

+ * Zestimates tend to follow a pattern where prices increase more rapidly in the summer months and increase more slowly (or they decrease) in the Winter months.
+This pattern lines up with the Texas school year as families are more likely to move during the Summer months which causes an increase in supply in the Summer.
+This pattern is not evident in rental prices; this could be due to a higher percentage of families inhabiting houses.
-There is a clear albeit minor delcine of zestimates starting in early 2008 and lasting through 2010 coinciding with the 2008 financial crisis.
+ * There is a clear albeit minor delcine of zestimates starting in early 2008 and lasting through 2010 coinciding with the 2008 financial crisis.
+The housing market in Austin was not impacted to the same degree as a lot of the US.
+ * Between 2012 and 2016, there was a steady increase in the zestimates of homes hovering between 0.75-2.00% monthly increases.
+After 2016, the zestimates continued to rise, but to a lesser degree.

-Black and Hispanic populations have historically resided in regions East of interstate 35.
-These regions have seen zestimate prices increase since 2014 at a more rapid rate to hisotrically similarly prices zipcodes and overtake some historically white regions of Austin such as Oak Hill 78749.
+ * Black and Hispanic populations have historically resided in regions East of interstate 35.
+These regions have seen zestimate prices increase since 2014 at a more rapid rate (closer to 2.00% compared to 0.75%) to hisotrically similarly prices zipcodes and overtake some historically white regions of Austin such as Oak Hill 78749.
 Patterns in rental data are less clear.
+Otherwise, prices in all zipcodes have increases and followed similar patterns.
+ * After the start of the COVID pandemic, the change in zestimates became much more volatile while still following seasonal patterns.
+At times, the percent increase in zestimates rose to 4.5% each month.
+Rental prices initially declined, but have sinve risen rapidly.